heritai/heritai.github.io/index.md

 <br>

 ## About Me
 >I am a researcher and developer specializing in artificial intelligence.
-My work focuses on building models for automated legal and ethical compliance to ensure trustworthiness in AI systems, particularly in sensitive domains like privacy and healthcare.
+My work focuses on building models for automated legal and **Responsible AI**, **logical modeling**, and **legal compliance mechanisms** for intelligent systems, particularly in sensitive domains like privacy and healthcare.
 I'm proficient in a range of technologies, from machine learning and deep learning to symbolic AI.
-I am passionate about contributing to open-source projects and exploring the safety of Generative AI and Large Language Models (LLMs).

 <br>